Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 While waiting for help to arrive, make a reasonable effort to comfort the injured.
 Avoid making any statements that can be used against you later, such as, “I’m sorry” or “I didn’t see you.”

 Never admit to fault, even if you think you made a mistake.
 Keeping quiet is not dishonest.
-The truth is, you don’t have enough information about all the factors, including what the other driver did or didn’t do, that contributed to the accident.
+The truth is, you don’t have enough information about all the factors that contributed to the accident, including what the other driver did or didn’t do.

 In many states, you are entitled to injury compensation from the other driver’s insurance company even if you are partially to blame for the crash.

-Some injuries are painfully obvious, like bleeding cuts and broken bones.
+Some car accident injuries are painfully obvious, like bleeding cuts and broken bones.
 Other injuries can be difficult to see and potentially life-threatening, like traumatic brain injuries and internal bleeding.

 Don’t make excuses or joke about your symptoms.
 Tell emergency responders about every symptom, even if you think it’s mild like a headache or blurry vision.
 If paramedics want to transport you to the hospital, go with them.

 Refusing or delaying medical treatment can seriously undermine your injury claim.
-The insurance company will jump at the chance to deny your claim, arguing that your injuries weren’t caused by the accident.
+The insurance company will jump at the chance to reduce or deny your claim, arguing that your injuries weren’t caused by the accident, or were less severe than you’re now claiming.

 Photos and videos taken at the scene can be compelling evidence.
 You can never have too many pictures.
 If you don’t have a camera handy, use your cell phone.
 Take as many pictures and videos as you safely can.

-Photograph the damage to the cars, skid marks, broken car parts, damaged guardrails, trees, and other damaged stationary objects.
+Photograph the damage to the cars, skid marks, broken car parts, damaged guardrails, trees, and other property damage.
 If possible, have someone take pictures of your injuries.

 Video footage can sometimes capture evidence of intoxication.
 Use your cell phone to record statements made by the other driver like, “I’m sorry, I didn’t see you” or “It’s my fault.”